CSU-ServerSide-Spring-25/fullstack-jakaylal/README.md

 - The React client will be running on `http://localhost:9010`.

 You can access the application in your web browser at the client URL.
 The client will communicate with the server to fetch and display data as needed.

+# Edits Made
+The API endpoints I made were for current and alert.
+I copied the url from the weather api website placed them into the externalApiCalls class so they would be called.
+In index.js, I created the app.get functions for current and alert as well.
+Lastly, in App.js, I added the urls for the parameters in which the apis would be called.